neelsoumya/life_objective_viewpoint/README.md

 # life_objective_viewpoint

-An objective and complex systems viewpoint.
+An objective and complex systems viewpoint of life.

 * Paper